DaftApethIndustries/DaftMegaDropDown/README.md

 			});
 		</script>

+## Options:

-3. Options (The intial characters are because the variable names use a simplified version of Hungarian notation).
+(The intial characters are because the variable names use a simplified version of Hungarian notation).

 	+ sActiveClass - Class to use on an active primary item.
 Default: 'jsActive'.
 	+ sMenuLinkClass - Class added to each mega-nav item.
 Default: 'menuLayerLink'.